Description of plant

 - Second verse states that all four types of bala are cold in potency, sweet in taste and are aphrodisiac, improves skin texture and glow, unctuous and absorbent.
 It is used to pacify vata dosha, bleeding disorders and to cure wounds.

 The Bhavprakash nighantu with elaborated Hindi commentary by Padmashri prof. K.C.Chunekar, edited by Late Dr. G.S.Pandey: Twenty Eighth edition of 2010: gudchayadi varga; verse 142-143, page no-381.

 - Bala is anti-inflammatory in nature and it is used to reduce the inflammation of wounds and eyes.
 Its external application is used to reduce arthritis pain and other joint stiffness.
 Its external paste is used in ophthalmic disease and wound healing.

-- Oil prepared from this herb is very effective for the sufferers of cervical spondylosis, paralysis and facial paralysis.
+- Oil prepared from this herb is very effective for the sufferers of cervical spondylitis, paralysis and facial paralysis.

 - Helps in the absorption of both water and nutrients from the intestine and very effective to control the motility of intestine.
 Due to these properties this herb is very effective in irritable bowel syndrome or grahani.

-- It is also used to reduce petechial hemorrhage and it is used as cardiac tonic.
+- It is also used to reduce petechial hemorrhage and is used as cardiac tonic.

-- It is used to reduce chest congestion and it is very useful for bronchitis, asthma and stomatitis.
+- This herb is used to reduce chest congestion and it is very useful for bronchitis, asthma and stomatitis.

-- Root infusion of sida is very effective for nervous and urinary system disorders.
+- Root infusion of Sida cordifolia is very effective for nervous and urinary system disorders.
 It is also used for treating blood and bile disorders.

 - It is used to pacify all three dosha vata, pitta and kapha.